abhijeetavion/fchc/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 "I needed a plugin to allow signing up for advising sessions at a university; this worked great. **Simple, easy to set up.**" -[adowdle](https://wordpress.org/support/topic/great-extension-for-the-events-calendar/)

+"**Awesome Support for Very Useful Plugin** I’ve used Registrations for the Events Calendar for several years in a website for a chess camp.
+RoundupWP always provides timely, above-and-beyond support for any issues that arise." - [jodyfr](https://wordpress.org/support/topic/awesome-support-for-very-useful-plugin/)

 = Pro Version =

 Do you need even more customization and control?
-Check out [Registrations for the Events Calendar Pro](https://roundupwp.com/products/registrations-for-the-events-calendar-pro/).
+Check out [Registrations for the Events Calendar Pro](https://roundupwp.com/products/registrations-for-the-events-calendar-pro/?utm_campaign=rtec-free&utm_source=readme&utm_medium=pro-list&utm_content=RTECPro).
 Pro features include:

 * Multiple registration forms specific to each event.
+* Drag and drop registration form builder.
-* Drop-down, checkbox, radio, date, file upload and paragraph fields.
+* Drop-down, number, checkbox, radio, date, file upload and paragraph fields.
 * Online payments for events using PayPal.
-(Stripe extension available)
+(Stripe, iDeal, and WooCommerce extensions available)
 * Offline payment management.
 * Add multiple costs to events or add costs based on form field responses.
 * Guest registrations (register for more than one person at a time).
+* Waiting lists with automatic promotion when a spot opens.
 * Multiple confirmation email templates.
-* Multiple registration venues and tiers.
+* Multiple registration categories and price levels.
 * Automatic/reminder email message sending.
+* Manual email sending from the WordPress dashboard.
-* Connect multiple events to a single registration.
+* Connect an event series to a single registration when using The Events Calendar Pro.
 * Convenient event check in system.
-* Customizable event reports.
+* Customizable event reports downloadable as a .csv file.
+* Import registrations in bulk using a .csv file.
 * Registrants can edit their own registrations.
 * Easy event management for membership sites.
 * Logged-in users can view a list of events they registered for.